calmcl1/RTMPTube/README.md

 ### Contact

-If there are any issues with the software or there's anything that you'd particularly like me to look into, do please get in touch at calmcl1@aol.com.
+If there are any issues with the software or there's anything that you'd particularly like me to look into, do please file a request at https://github.com/calmcl1/RTMPTube/issues